Bean-Vic/Homework-Aug-2025/HW4/Vincent/note.md

 - Avoids polluting the global scope
 - Creates a private scope for variables

-## 9. What is the use of preventDefault method
+## 9. What is the use of preventDefault method?

 **Answer:** `preventDefault()` is a method that stops the default browser behavior for an event.